-Boundaries of the airport's security zones are clearly identified by access control and regulatory signage.
-At Perth Airport's controlled facilities, access can only be provided to persons holding an Aviation Security Identification Card (ASIC) or Visitor Identification card (VIC).
+Boundaries of the security zones are clearly identified by access control and regulatory signage.
+At Perth Airport's controlled facilities, access can be provided to ASIC holders using a Perth Airport issued ASIC or a Secure Zone Access (SZA) card for bearers of ASICs issued by other agents.